Uses: Utility – eggs / meat and as pets.

 Photo: A Bovans Goldline hen, one of the many names given to hybrids from a certain producer.

-The “Black Rock” Hybrid for example is a registered name for a Rhode Island Red / Barred Plymouth Rock cross that comes from Crosslee Poultry Farm in Scotland.
-Every seller in the UK must buy their Black Rock chickens from this hatchery since the name is protected and refers to the hybrid that is produced from their specific strains.
-There are many other names for the same type of cross that are used by breeders but the type of hen you get may well perform differently.
+The “Black Rock” Hybrid, for example, is a registered name for a Rhode Island Red / Barred Plymouth Rock cross that comes from Crosslee Poultry Farm in Scotland.
+Every seller in the UK must buy their Black Rock chickens from this hatchery since the name is protected and refers to the hybrid produced from their specific strains.
+There are many other names for the same type of cross that breeders use, but the type of hen you get may perform differently.